 What then is the alternative?
 Let’s find out.

 If there is one good thing that has been brought about by the proliferation of smartphones, it is that every person now has a computing device in their hands.

-So instead of installing publicly accessible terminals that need to be sanitized after every use, a better idea is to leverage wireless technology to deliver content directly to the users’ smartphones.
+So instead of installing publicly accessible touch screen terminals that need to be sanitized after every use, a better idea is to leverage wireless technology to deliver content directly to the users’ smartphones.

 But that’s what the internet is for, right?
 Can’t we just create an online application that does the same thing?